ssantichaivekin/prolog-grader/Readme.md

    extension.
 These are the expected outputs (correct answers) for your drivers.

-In the demo, let's assume that the students are assigned to write a prolog file with `isAlphabet(X)` predicate which should says `true` if and only if X is the symbol a, b, c, or d.
+In the demo, let's assume that the students are assigned to write a prolog file containing `isAlphabet(X)` predicate which should says `true` if and only if X is the symbol a, b, c, or d.
 We test this with three tests.
 There are two positive tests which checks `isAlphabet(a)` and `isAlphabet(b)` gives true.
 There is one negative test which checks that `isAlphabet(g)` is false.